troymessina/HumanAmbitions/markdown/Ch02_EconomicGrowth.md

 Watts
 : (W) is a unit of power, defined so that 1 W is 1 J/s (one Joule per second).

+doubling time
+: how long it takes a system or collection to double its amount under conditions of growth, such as in exponential growth.
+See also the rule of 70.

+Jevons Paradox
+: named after early economist William Stanley Jevons, and describes the backfire of efficiency improvements leading to increased usage of the associated resource due to greater demand for the more attractive, efficient technology.
+Also called the rebound effect.

+rebound effect
+: describes the counterintuitive process by which efficiency improvements lead to greater use of the resource as the enhanced appeal and lower cost results in more widespread adoption and use.
+Also called the Jevons paradox.
 :::